timallen527/php-sandbox/README.md

 # PHP Sandbox
-An easy to stand up Dockerized environment with PHP, PHPUnit, and XDebug.
+An easy to stand up Dockerized environment with PHP, PHPUnit, and Xdebug.

 ## Getting Started
 ### Prerequisites